cssnano/cssnano/site/src/blog/2026-08-26-cssnano-9-migration.md

-cssnano can synchronously load CommonJS plugins, presets, and configuration files, as well as entire ESM configuration file, but it cannot load an ESM preset defined as an ESM module and passed to the cssnano configuration as a string only.
+cssnano can synchronously load CommonJS plugins, presets, and configuration files, as well as ESM configuration files selected explicitly.
+It cannot load an ESM preset defined as an ESM module and passed to the cssnano configuration as a string only.
 Import ESM modules in your application and pass the imported value:

 ```js
 import cssnano from 'cssnano';